mksaraf/kubernetes-lab-tutorial/content/setup.md

 ### Configure the kubelet
-For each worker node in the cluster, configure the kubelet by setting the required options in the ``/etc/systemd/system/kubelet.service`` startup file
+For each worker node, configure the kubelet by setting the required options in the ``/etc/systemd/system/kubelet.service`` startup file

     [Unit]
     Description=Kubernetes Kubelet Server